 I’m excited to have a friend guest post today on SouthernPlate!
-I know y’all will enjoy getting to know Lark of Lark’s Country Heart and I hope you’ll visit her blog soon for more yummy recipes! ~Christy
+I know y’all will enjoy this Peaches and Cream Pie as well as getting to know Lark of Lark’s Country Heart and I hope you’ll visit her blog soon for more yummy recipes! ~Christy

 Now let me share a little bit about myself.

 My name is Lark, yup just like the bird. (ha, ha.)
 I just celebrated my 16th Wedding Anniversary.
 We were blessed with one child, our daughter Jessica who just turned 14 yrs. old and in now going to be a Freshman in High School. ~ YIKES!